LightDevz/Cover/README.md

 # Cover Me in the server

-write this code to server
+write this code to server to safe you

 ```sh